ryanwongsa/DeepFakeDetectionChallenge/README.md

 Attempted various approaches at deep fake audio detection but decided against including them in the final submission due to not performing well during training.

-See [here](https://www.ryaniswong.com/post/kaggle-dfdc/) for write up about how I approaches this challenge.
+See [here](https://www.ryaniswong.com/post/kaggle-dfdc/) for write up about how I approached this challenge.

 ## References